 Hybrid Business Models

-Since OTT content is booming and definitely here to stay, it’s more than likely that it will also have an effect over different business models, especially since user viewing habits continue to change.
+Since OTT content is here to stay, it’s more likely to have a positive effect over businesses.